READ MORE: Check out our free tips for all the big fights in 2023

 Persoon came into this bout as the WBC champion, she had held the title for five years after winning it in 2014 when she beat Erica Farias on points.
 The bout with Taylor was a war and the Irishwoman got a majority decision verdict to hold all the belts as the WBA, WBO, IBF, WBC and The Ring lightweight champion of the world.

-After becoming a two-weight world champion by defeating Christina Linardatou for the WBO junior welterweight title, Taylor is scheduled to be in the ring next time against Serrano.
+After becoming a two-weight world champion by defeating Christina Linardatou for the WBO junior welterweight title, Taylor then faced Persoon again after the Serrano bout was postponed.

-Serrano is a 31-year-old veteran fighter with 40 fights under her belt.
-She has a professional record of 40 fights, 38 victories with 28 coming by way of knockout, just one defeat and one draw.
+Serrano is a 34-year-old veteran fighter with 47 fights under her belt.
+She has a professional record of 47 fights, 44 victories with 30 coming by way of knockout, just two defeats and one draw.

-That loss came back in her 16th fight on April 27, 2012 when she lost on points to Sweden’s Frida Wallberg as she lost her WBC super featherweight title.
+Her first loss came back in her 16th fight on April 27, 2012 when she lost on points to Sweden’s Wallberg as she lost her WBC super featherweight title.

-Katie Taylor v Amanda Serrano Predictions & Tips:
+Katie Taylor v Amanda Serrano II Boxing Betting Tips & Predictions

 It’s safe to say that Taylor isn’t a knockout merchant.
 She is a clever fighter and likes to pick her times when to attack.
-Six of her 15 wins have come courtesy of knockout or technical knockout, while the remaining nine have gone to a points decision.
+Six of her 20 wins have come courtesy of knockout or technical knockout, while the remaining 16 have gone to a points decision.

-Serrano is a veteran fighter and I cannot see Taylor knocking her out.
+Serrano is a veteran fighter, and I cannot see Taylor knocking her out.
 I’m backing Taylor to win this fight on points and keep hold of all of her belts once again.
 With the fight being in Dublin, I fear Serrano will need a knockout to get the victory.